Bosc01/stay/README.md

-# Stay — AI Dog Surrender Prevention
+# Stay - AI Dog Surrender Prevention

-Stay is a free AI-powered behavior triage tool that helps dog owners understand what's driving their dog's behavior and what to do about it — before they reach the point of surrender.
+Stay is a free AI-powered behavior triage tool that helps dog owners understand what is driving their dog's behavior and what to do about it before they reach the point of surrender.

 ## The problem